blakepettersson/tf-gitops-bridge/README.md

 # tf-gitops-bridge

-This repository demonstrates how to apply the Gitops Bridge pattern, as popularised by [Nicholas Morey](https://github.com/morey-tech).
+This repository demonstrates how to apply the Gitops Bridge pattern, as popularised by [Nicholas Morey](https://github.com/morey-tech) and [Carlos Santana](https://github.com/csantanapr).
+A more extensive variant of said pattern is available here

 This repository contains an app-of-apps directory (or in reality an app-of-appsets) which configures [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), which